 Todd G. Young, Executive Director

-Todd Young works as Executive Director for Southeastern Legal Foundation, an Atlanta-based constitutional public interest law firm and national policy center.
+Todd Young serves as Executive Director for Southeastern Legal Foundation, an Atlanta-based constitutional public interest law firm founded in 1976.
 He has served with the Foundation since 1994, directing policy, outreach and media relations programs.
 In 2003, he was named one of Georgia's "16 to Watch: On the Rise Under 40" in the Daily Report, the state's daily legal newspaper.

 Todd helped author the landmark unemployment insurance study stimulating more than $1.75 billion in tax cuts in five SE states.
 Listed since 1998 in The Heritage Foundation's Guide to Public Policy Experts, he is published regularly in national newspapers and magazines and appears on television news and radio programs.
 He is a Newsmax Contributor with a regular column appearing twice a month.
 He received a B.A. in English from Davidson College, Davidson, NC, and a J.D. from Georgia State University College of Law.

 Kimberly S. Hermann, General Counsel

-Kimberly S. Hermann is Senior Counsel for Southeastern Legal Foundation, an Atlanta-based constitutional public interest law firm and policy center.
+Kimberly S. Hermann is General Counsel for Southeastern Legal Foundation, an Atlanta-based constitutional public interest law firm and policy center.
 Kimberly is committed to promoting individual liberty, the rule of law, and accountability in government.
 Her years of working in private practice and for an international accounting firm provide practical experience for both civil litigation and financial issues.
 She is admitted to practice before the U.S. Supreme Court, U.S. Court of Appeals, D.C., the Federal Circuit Court of Appeals, the Sixth, Tenth and Eleventh Circuits, U.S. District Court, Northern District of Georgia, and Georgia Trial and Appellate Courts.
 She has testified before the Georgia legislature on election law issues.